morelinq/MoreLINQ/README.md

 ### TrySingle

-Attempts to return the only element of a sequence that has just one element.
-If the sequence has zero or multiple elements, then returns a value that indicates the cardinality of the result sequence.
+Returns the only element of a sequence that has just one element.
+If the sequence has zero or multiple elements, then returns a user-defined value that indicates the cardinality of the result sequence.

 This method has 2 overloads.